 The IHA started its Gentrification Program to counteract this.
 It hopes for the workers on the plantation to accumulate capital through critical art production, to join a more lucrative post-Fordist economy.
 When Unilever sold its Congolese plantations in 2009, most of its plantation workers had no access to clean water, electricity, sanitary installations, or a salary above 1 USD per day.

-In the summer of 2013, Canadian palm oil operator Feronia Inc. blocked public roads, reneged on contracts and destroyed IHA headquarters.
-It also confiscated artworks in which children of plantation workers expressed their vision of the future, made in workshops led by therapist Rony Berger.
-The IHA was forced to leave its buildings and the communities with whom it had been working in close collaboration.
+In the summer of 2013 Unilever’s successor, the Canadian company Feronia, blocked public roads, reneged on lease contracts and destroyed the IHA‘s settlement.
+Artworks in which children of plantation workers expressed their vision for the future were confiscated.
+The IHA was forced to leave its settlement and the communities with whom it had been working.